 Dodge Dart at the 2012 Detroit Auto Show

 One of the designers of the Dart was Ryan Nagode, responsible for interiors of the Dodge and Ram Fiat brands (Klaus Busse is in charge of styling interiors for all Chrysler brands, and Ralph Gilles is in charge of Chrysler Group styling).
-He said that on the Dart, because it was all new, they were able to focus on fluid styling and scultping the interior.
+He said that on the Dart, because it was all new, they were able to focus on fluid styling and sculpting the interior.
 They started with sketches and clay molds for 3-4 months, a step which some companies have dropped, to get the design they wanted.
 Ryan said, “We had good building blocks,” including Fiat’s climate control system, which, being vertical (Chrysler’s is horizontal) made for a more efficient use of space — allowing the very deep glove compartment.

 Ryan said they worked hard on color and materials usage, being expressive in the color schemes; they brought back some grays, but unlike earlier cars, they used gray with bright highlights.
-With all the various option and styling packages, Ryan said the Dart could hit a wide range, from people looking for something fun and sporty to empty nesters down-sizing from a larger car, who might be happier with “more of a tan environment” like the cutaway.
+With all the various option and styling packages, Ryan said the Dart could hit a wide range, from people looking for something fun and sporty to people down-sizing from a larger car, who might be happier with “more of a tan environment” like the cutaway.

 The ambient lighting comes with the 8.4 inch touch screen, which will be optional on SXT (including Rallye) and standard on Limited and R/T. The 7 inch reconfigurable cluster is on the Limited and R/T. Still, even the base SE model has soft touch instrument panel, console lid, and door panels, using 10-12 mm of foam.
 “That was key — we didn’t want to make the base model feel like a base vehicle.”